gycellaaa/Analyics/README.md

-## Dashboards answers to respective questions
+## Analysis to address the respective questions
 [1.
 What are the top 3 stores by total net sales amount for each of the years 2021-2022?]( What-are-the-top-3-stores-by-total-net-sales-amount-for-each-of-the-years-2021-2022?)

  [2.
 Are there months in which sales of a particular product any of the states are significantly higher than others?](#methodology)